Your Basket

 Once you've chosen the best set of oils for you, it's time to figure out how to apply them in your daily routine.

-• Skincare and haircare: Certain essential oils like and work very well in cosmetic applications.
+- Skincare and haircare: Certain essential oils like geranium and rosemary work very well in cosmetic applications.
 They can be used to tighten pores and brighten complexions as well as promote hair growth and scalp health.
 Try diluting a skin-benefitting oil and using it as a daily cleanser, or adding a few drops of hair-boosting oil into your shampoo to stimulate hair growth over time.

 More scientific research is constantly being conducted on what makes essential oils so naturally powerful, and while they may only seem like an accessory to a good-smelling home, they can provide a much greater impact when utilised in the correct way.